ryanshoover/manager-README/index.md

 I don’t have any pets right now, but I’m a dog guy.
 We had a scottie that died a few years ago and a Golden that died just last year.
 We just haven’t been ready for a new dog quite yet, but maybe soon.

 I watch more movies than I should, especially horror movies.
 Don’t know why - something about the mystery and the adrenaline rush.
 I’m a sucker for zombies, vampires, and demons.
-30 Days of Night - it’s a masterpiece!# Manager Readme
+30 Days of Night - it’s a masterpiece!